uxmohamed/cadie-legecy/README.md

 ### Chrome Extension Setup

 1. **Build the extension**

 ```bash
 npm run extension:build
 ```

 2. **Load in Chrome**

    - Open `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select the `extension/dist` directory

 3. **Authorize the extension**
-   - Click the Vault extension icon
+   - Click the Caddy extension icon
    - Follow the authorization flow
    - Your extension is ready to use!